PaperMC/docs/docs/folia/admin/reference/region-logic.md

-Both of the second invariant and third invariant combined allow the regionizer to guarantee that a ticking region may create and then access chunk holders around it (i.e sync loading) without the possibility that it steps on another region's toes.
+Both of the second invariant and third invariant combined allow the regionizer to guarantee that a ticking region may create and then access chunk holders around it (i.e. sync loading) without the possibility that it steps on another region's toes.

 ### Fourth invariant